-National Infection Control Week is a great opportunity to remind your staff and colleagues of the importance of infection prevention and control, engage them in some fun activities that review best practices, and build a culture of infection prevention that can be sustained year round.
+International Infection Prevention Week is a great opportunity to remind your staff and colleagues of the importance of infection prevention and control, engage them in some fun activities that review best practices, and build a culture of infection prevention that can be sustained year round.

-Together, we can reduce infections!"
+Together, we can prevent infections!"